ancabilloni/SDC-P3-BehavioralCloning/README.md

 3. Udacity Car Simulation on [Window x64](https://d17h27t6h515a5.cloudfront.net/topher/2016/November/5831f3a4_simulator-windows-64/simulator-windows-64.zip)
 4. Udacity [sample data](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip)

+## Files and Usage
+`model.py` : training codes.

+`model.json`: saved training model.

+`model.h5`: saved training weight.

+`drive.py`: code that take in image from the simulation and run through `model.json` and `model.h5` to predict steering angle.

+To use: start Simulator, pick track and choose Autonomous mode.
+On terminal, access to folder where the files are saved and type `python drive.py model.json`
 ### Quickstart
 **1. Control of the car is by using button on PC keyboard or joystick or game controller.**